Azure Security Center frequently asked questions (FAQ)

 What are the implications of opting out of automatic provisioning?

-Once migration is complete, Security Center is not able to collect security data from the VM and some security recommendations and alerts are unavailable.
-If you opt out, you should install the Microsoft Monitoring Agent manually.
+When migration is complete, Security Center can't collect security data from the VM and some security recommendations and alerts are unavailable.
+If you opt out, install the Microsoft Monitoring Agent manually.
 See recommended steps when opting out.

 What are the recommended steps when opting out of automatic provisioning?